epi155/recfm-java/recfm-java-addon/README.md

       - !Num { name: day     , at: 9, len: 2, red: true }
 ~~~

-To introduce the <a name='fld.audit'>audit</a> attribute see section [5.4](#54).
+To introduce the <ins id='fld.audit'>audit</ins> attribute see section [5.4](#54).

-<a name='fld.ovfl'>onOverflow</a> indicates what to do if you try to set a value whose length is greater than the
+<ins id='fld.ovfl'>onOverflow</ins> indicates what to do if you try to set a value whose length is greater than the
 defined one.
 It is possible to set `Trunc` and `Error`, in the first two cases the value is truncated, respectively to
 the left or to the right, in the last case an exception is thrown.

-<a name='fld.unfl'>onUnderflow</a> indicates what to do if you try to set a value whose length is less than the defined
-one.
-It is possible to set `Pad` and `Error`, in the first two cases the value is padded respectively to the left or to
-the right, in the last case an exception is thrown.
+<ins id='fld.unfl'>onUnderflow</ins> indicates what to do if you try to set a value whose length is less than the defined one.
+It is possible to set `Pad` and `Error`, in the first two cases the value is padded respectively to the left or to the right, in the last case an exception is thrown.

-<a name='fld.pchr'>padchar</a> indicates the character to use for padding, in case of underflow.
+<ins id='fld.pchr'>padchar</ins> indicates the character to use for padding, in case of underflow.

-<a name='fld.chk'>check</a> indicates which checks to perform in the *validate* or *audit* phase.
-The following values
+<ins id='fld.chk'>check</ins> indicates which checks to perform in the *validate* or *audit* phase.
+The following values are available:
-are available:

 `None`
 : no check will be performed